At the John Hughes Group (Group), your privacy is important to us. We are committed to ensuring the

 investigation, we will provide you with details about whether we have corrected the personal information.
 We

 may need to consult with other entities as a part of our investigation (including other credit providers or CRBs).

 We will normally try to resolve correction requests within 30 days of you making a request.

 There will be no cost to you if we correct your personal information held by us.

-If you believe that we have not complied with our obligations relating to your personal information (including your credit information and sensitive information), please contact our Privacy Officer as follows: (08) 9415 0000 between 9am and 5pm Monday to Friday
+If you believe that we have not complied with our obligations relating to your personal information

+By phone: (08) 9415 0000 between 9am and 5pm Monday to Friday

 PO Box 273

 Victoria Park WA 6979

 By email: firstname.lastname@example.org